Wildfire grows into one of largest in Texas history as flames menace multiple small towns

 The Smokehouse Creek Fire spread from Texas into neighboring Roger Mills County in western Oklahoma, where officials encouraged people in the Durham area to flee.
 Officials did not know yet how large the fire was in Oklahoma.

 An unrelated fire in Ellis County, Oklahoma, on the Oklahoma-Texas state line, led Tuesday to the evacuations of the towns of Shattuck and Gage.
-The evacuation order was lifted hours later, according to county Emergency Management Director Riley Latta.
-The fire had unknown origins and burned an estimated 47 square miles, according to the Oklahoma Department of Agriculture, Food and Forestry.
+The evacuation order was lifted hours later, said county Emergency Management Director Riley Latta.
+The fire had unknown origins and burned an estimated 47 square miles (122 square kilometers), according to the Oklahoma Department of Agriculture, Food and Forestry.

 The weather service issued red-flag warnings and fire-danger alerts for several other states through the midsection of the country, as winds of over 40 mph (64 kph) combined with warm temperatures, low humidity and dry winter vegetation to make conditions ripe for wildfires.

-In central Nebraska, a mower sparked a prairie fire that burned a huge swath of grassland roughly the size of the state’s largest city of Omaha, state officials said Tuesday.

 Vertuno reported from Austin, Texas.
-Associated Press reporters Ken Miller in Oklahoma City, Lisa Baumann in Bellingham, Washington, and Stefanie Dazio in Los Angeles contributed to this report.
+Associated Press reporters Ken Miller in Oklahoma City, Lisa Baumann in Bellingham, Washington, and Christopher Weber in Los Angeles contributed to this report.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.

-Note: This story has been updated to correct Greg Downey’s age.
-He is 57, not 30.